 Get an idea of what financial compensation you may receive for your physical injuries below:

-Is there a time limit for making a misdiagnosed cancer claim?
+Is there a time limit for cancer misdiagnosis claims?

 You have up to three years from the date you became aware of the cancer misdiagnosis, to make a claim.
 It is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the misdiagnosis are fresh to mind.